khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 #### Text wrapping in chart popovers

 The max-width of chart popovers is `512px`, with long chart values wrapping rather than truncating.
 When chart values in popovers wrap, break the word into two lines without using a hyphen.

+### Chart legends

+Chart data can be toggled on and off by clicking its related item in the legend.

 ### More options menu